mongodb/docs-realm/docs-release-notes.md

 ## Other

 - Fix the jest node test (for v12) CI, so it fails when jest tests fail.
-- Re-add path to Node v12 tests.
-Update RN tests to use same logic as Node.
-Clean up legacy node tests.
+- Re-add path to Node v12 CI checks.
+Update RN CI checks to use same logic as Node.
+Clean up legacy node CI checks.
 Use `checkout@4` to remove warnings.

 # July 26, 2024